Fashion, Function, Form, and Material Identities

 COURSE FEE: $690

-Fees exclude housing and meal plans.
+Fees exclude material fees, housing and meal plans.
 Review housing options here.

 Artist Bio